Motorradreise Packliste: Was du wirklich brauchst

 • Intercom headset (e.g., Sena or Cardo)

-Tip: The phone holder I use with vibration dampener protects your camera – proven over 10,000 km.
+Tip: The phone mount I use with vibration dampener protects your camera—proven over more than 10,000 km.

 5. Hygiene and Personal Items

-Small things that are often forgotten – but are worth their weight in gold for daily use on tour:
+Small things often forgotten—but worth their weight in gold on tour:

 • First aid kit (according to DIN 13167)